-Prevention of childhood obesity and food policies in Latin America
+Prevention of childhood obesity and food policies in Latin America from research to practice

 Background: Addressing childhood obesity in Latin America requires a package of multisectoral, evidence-based policies that enable environments conducive to healthy lifestyles.